| Support | Learning Center | General Imaging Info Avoiding Loosing or Damaging your Photos Be careful when transferring images from your

 If you use Photo Explorer's Digital Camera Wizard you will be taken right

-The files you download from your digital camera are the only copies of
+there after the transfer is complete.
+Be careful not to damage the original files The files you download from your digital camera are the only copies of

 your photographs.
 Be careful to keep copies of the originals.
 Many editing